Finn-Else-McCormick-Abertay/cmp425-networking/README.md

 # Building

-This is currently set up to use gcc.
-On Windows, you should install [MSYS2](https://www.msys2.org/), and use that to install gcc.
+Build with CMake 3.28 or later.
-The build script will automatically download the relevant dependencies to the `lib` folder on first build.
+The configure step will automatically download any dependencies that it can't find on your system.